bettin/BlockAnalytics/README.md

 ## To Do & Known Issues

-* The reloadContentBlockerWithIdentifier function is not working.
+* ~~The reloadContentBlockerWithIdentifier function is not working.~~ This was resolved with iOS 9 Beta 5.